Larger Quantities, Lower Prices

 The hop sedge is from the Cyperaceae family.
 This is a lovely perennial sedge that reaches a height of 1 1/2 to 3 3/4 inches.
 The sedge forms tufts of loose leaves and flowers.
 The culms have a unique and beautiful appearance with a light green color and angled leaf blades.
 These leaves grow beneath the culms and reach a length of two feet.
 They have a floppy and curved appearance.
 The leaf sheaths are white with light green, veined dorsals.
 The blooms appear during the late spring and continue until the middle of the summer.
 The wind cross-pollinates the florets.
 The hop sedge does not require much in the way of care or maintenance.

 The hop sedge provides cover and food for wildlife.
 Many of these insects provide food for frogs, birds and other wildlife.
-The seeds provide nourishment for numerous birds including ducks, coots, game birds, rails, and songbirds.
-These birds often visit the hop sedge and provide a charming display for anyone lucky enough to be watching them.
+The seeds offer nourishment for numerous birds including ducks, coots, game birds, rails, and songbirds.
+These birds often visit the hop sedge and provide a beautiful display for anyone lucky enough to be watching them.
 The white-tailed deer will sometimes enjoy the foliage of this plant as well as turtles.
-This is a sensational choice to brighten any garden, accent any lawn or simply appeal to anyone desiring something beautiful, unique and just a little different.
+This is an exciting choice to brighten any garden, accent any lawn or appeal to anyone desiring something beautiful, unique and just a little different.